bioinf-fi/workshops/06_phasing.md

 tabix -p vcf KCNQ1OT1.phased.vcf.gz
 ```

-(Note that you could extend the haplotype blocks using the methylation information and the new tool called **Pomfret**.
-But that is a story for another time.)
+(As a side note: haplotype blocks can also be extended using methylation information with a newer tool called Pomfret—but that’s a topic for another time.)

 ```bash
 zcat KCNQ1OT1.phased.vcf.gz | egrep --color 2696063